Our Services

 Helpful Resources

-Alopecia areata is an autoimmune condition where the immune system attacks hair follicles, causing sudden patchy or widespread hair loss.
-Treatment is highly individualized: dermatologists typically begin with topical or intralesional corticosteroids, then advance to oral JAK inhibitors (such as baricitinib or ritlecitinib) or emerging biologic therapies for moderate-to-severe cases.
+Alopecia areata is an autoimmune condition in which the immune system mistakenly attacks hair follicles, leading to sudden patchy or widespread hair loss.
+Treatment is highly individualized.
+Dermatologists typically start with topical or intralesional corticosteroids, then progress to oral JAK inhibitors (such as baricitinib or ritlecitinib) or emerging biologic therapies for moderate-to-severe cases.

 Alopecia areata is an autoimmune condition in which the body's immune system mistakenly targets hair follicles, leading to hair loss.
 While it can be unsettling to notice sudden patches of hair falling out, understanding the condition and current dermatologist recommendations can help you take informed steps toward management and treatment.